1. What is it?

 • Recipient, with the following options:

-• I am recipient, which shows all the services and procedures of which your organization is the recipient
+• I am a recipient, which shows all the services and procedures of which your entity is a recipient

-• I am not a recipient, which shows the services and procedures of which your entity is not a recipient.
+• I am not a recipient, which shows the services and procedures for which your entity is not a recipient.

-You can also access Advanced Search from the filter bar, where you'll find additional drop-down filters such as:
+You can also access Advanced Search from the filter bar, where you will find additional drop-down filters such as:

 • Topic and Subtopic

-If you select any of the options in the latter filters they will be displayed in the filter bar.
-If you are not interested, you can close them from the same bar.
+If you select any of the options in these last filters, they will be displayed in the filter bar.
+If you are not interested in them, you can close them from the same bar.

-Procedures that are out of date or on hold cannot be processed.
+Procedures that are out of time or on hold cannot be processed.

-Remember that if you are looking for an old service, its provider may have depublished it and it may be in the depublished Catalogue.
-The first dimension that must be made is between the published catalog and the unpublished catalog, options that you will find to the left of the search bar in Results .
+Remember that if you are looking for an old service, its provider may have depublished it and it may be in the Unpublished Catalog.
+The first distinction to make is between published catalog and unpublished catalog, options that you will find to the left of the search bar in Results .

 8. What are the sections for?

-The sections help you better organize the Catalog and quickly access the services that interest you the most.
-Currently these sections are:
+The sections help you better organize the Catalog and quickly access the services that interest you most.
+Currently, these sections are:

-• Favorite services : These are those that you save because you use them often or because you will need them soon.
+• Favorite services : these are those you save because you use them often or because you will need them soon.

-• New published services : these are the latest services that have been published.
+• Newly published services : These are the latest services that have been published.

-• Procedures about to be completed : these are the procedures that will expire in the next 15 days, meaning that you have a few days to process them.
+• Procedures about to end : these are procedures that will end in the next 15 days, meaning that you have a few days to process them.

 • Generic services: these are the generic services and the registration window, which are managed from EACAT Classic.